Recent Blog Articles

 Prostate function - What does my prostate do?

 Your prostate plays a key role in reproduction.
 Although it’s the testicles that produce sperm, the prostate (along with tiny neighboring organs called seminal vesicles) helps produce semen—the viscous fluid in which sperm travel.
-Sperm owe to the prostate their ability to survive after they enter the vagina: The prostate lends to semen an alkaline quality that neutralizes acids in the vagina that would otherwise be deadly.

 Here’s what happens when you ejaculate.
 Within the prostate, a series of ducts lined with fluid-producing cells pushes prostatic fluid out into the urethra (the tube that carries urine from the bladder) where it joins both the sperm produced by the testicles and the fluids generated by the seminal vesicles (narrow glands located on each side of the prostate).